Frequently Asked Questions

 The District is committed to being a thoughtful steward of the land.
 To that end, our hope is to create additional amenities for the community, including retail, parks, and trails.

 The Serramonte Del Rey neighborhood will include many public amenities open to the residents onsite as well as from the surrounding community.
-These public amenities include a network of public parks and open spaces.
-Public parks and open spaces include a park at the heart of the site (Central Green), a park at the crest of the site’s hillside overlooking Daly City and beyond (Overlook Park & Community Garden), a recreational trail overlooking the east hillside open space, and a connecting pedestrian path on the south portion of the site and along the west hillside open space that incorporates fitness opportunities, viewing areas, and the retail plaza.
+These public amenities include a network of public parks, open spaces, and a retail plaza.
+Public parks and open spaces include a park at the heart of the site (Central Green), a park at the crest of the site’s hillside overlooking Daly City and beyond (Overlook Park & Community Garden), a recreational trail overlooking the east hillside open space, and a connecting pedestrian path on the south portion of the site that includes another park (Southpoint Park) and along the west hillside open space that incorporates fitness opportunities.

 Students in grades K-8 attend Jefferson Elementary School District at Daniel Webster Elementary School and Fernando Rivera Intermediate School.
 Students grades 9-12 are served by Jefferson Union High School District’s award-winning Westmoor High School.